hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ![17.2 AFG](images/flashgui_17.2.png)

 This will take about 3-4 minutes.

 The flasher will try and root your gateway but it will fail (silently); this is expected.

 If the flasher fails to push the firmware, try again (is the username and password correct?), and if it still fails with some permission error in the console, you may have been locked out of flashing via the web interface.
 Bad Luck.
 Maybe a [PXE firmware load](Recovery/#2-tftp-recovery) can help.
 Ask for help in the whirlpool thread!
-(Note that firmware before v15.x may require some manual work, see the advanced topic "My firmware is so old that AutoFlashGUI can't authenticate to the gateway!" )
+(Note that firmware before v15.x may require some manual work, see [here](/Hack%20Type%201&2/#my-firmware-is-so-old-that-autoflashgui-cant-authenticate) )

 Now use AutoFlashGUI to flash in `vant-f_CRF687-16.3.7567-660-RG.rbi` and allow it to run through including getting root.

 ![16.3 AFG](images/flashgui_16.3.png)

 At this point we are ready to do the procedure to activate root on 17.2 and switch over to it.

  This procedure works by allowing us to mod the inactive (but newer) image's file system and config, then switch back to it without doing a factory reset or official upgrade.
 Note that if you factory reset while on 17.2 you will need to run the entire procedure from where you flashed v16.3 to get root back, and it could upgrade and lock you out permanently in that reset state if it has internet access!

 Fire up your SSH client and connect to the gateway IP on port 22.